JOThurgood/SimpleCFD/incompressible/CCAPS/README.md

 using a cell-centred approximate projection approach, with optional gradient limiting etc.

 See the wiki for full details of usage and test data: https://github.com/JOThurgood/SimpleCFD/wiki/CCAPS-:-Cell-Centred-Approximate-Projection-Solver

+## Compiling

+Use cmake to make a makefile.
+Call cmake in "build" for an out of source build, because it generates a ton of rubbish so you dont that mixed in with src.

+cd build
+cmake ..
+make
+cd ..
+./bin/CCAPS